 First, it’s important to understand how a personal loan works.
 It is usually funded by a bank, credit union, or online lender.
 You can typically use the money however you want — there aren’t as many restrictions on personal loans compared to, say, student loans.
 After you receive a personal loan, you pay it back with regular, fixed payments (with interest) over a specified term.

 As mentioned above, you can use the cash as you see fit.
 So, yes, you can use a personal loan for closing costs.
-However, you can’t use it for a down payment, and you must tell your lender that you’ll go this route and borrow to pay the closing costs.
+However, you can’t use it for a down payment, and you must tell your lender that you’re using a closing costs loan.
 The lender will include it in your debt-to-income (DTI) ratio, which is the amount of debt you have relative to your income.

-Applying for a personal loan can involve prequalifying with several lenders and comparing them, gathering required documents (ID, proof of address and income, Social Security number, and education history), filling out the loan application, and receiving your funds after approval.
+Applying for a personal loan can involve prequalifying with several lenders and comparing their interest rate and terms, gathering required documents (ID, proof of address and income, Social Security number, and education history), filling out the loan application, and receiving your funds after approval.
 You may be able to get a personal loan in one to three days.

 As you shop around for funds, you’ll likely want to consider what credit score you need for a personal loan at a given interest rate.
 Also consider the length of the loan term; this can typically range from one to seven years.